 That’s why Fannie Mae launched the Sustainable Communities Innovation Challenge (The Challenge).
-This initiative is generating innovative ideas that will help us address the affordable housing crisis in America and further support our broad mission to create housing opportunities that are safe, sustainable, and affordable, while managing risk to protect lenders, homeowners, and taxpayers.
+This open competition is generating innovative ideas that will help us address the affordable housing crisis in America and further support our broad mission to create housing opportunities that are safe, sustainable, and affordable, while managing risk to protect lenders, homeowners, and taxpayers.

-Specifically, The Challenge is a $10 million investment by Fannie Mae to generate affordable housing solutions that will help Fannie Mae address the nation’s affordable housing issues by advancing sustainable communities–those providing residents integrated opportunities for employment, health and wellness, and education.
+Specifically, The Challenge is a $10 million commitment by Fannie Mae to generate affordable housing solutions that will help Fannie Mae address the nation’s affordable housing issues by advancing sustainable communities–those providing residents integrated opportunities for employment, health and wellness, and education.

 This is where you come in.

 Great ideas to solve our nation’s housing needs can come from anywhere–including from those outside of the housing industry.
 Fannie Mae is committed to supporting innovative ideas through cross sector partnerships.
 When you accept The Challenge, you get the chance to help us turn innovation into action by helping Fannie Mae advance thriving communities and address our nation’s housing needs.

 Together, through The Challenge, we can uncover and explore new ways to make a difference and have a positive impact on America’s housing.